AlexanderLapygin/pwa-helloworld-starter/README.md

 # Install on a desktop
 Use the browser to install the application on your desktop.
-For example, in Chrome, a button with the prompt "Install the application *PLAY Hello World starter*" should appear in the address bar.
+For example, in Chrome, a button with the prompt "Install the application *PWA HelloWorld starter*" should appear in the address bar.
 Click on the button and you should see the application icon appear on the desktop.